Retirement expenses: Supplementing social security and medicare

 - Long-term care

 These types of out-of-pocket healthcare expenses could be substantial.
-Fortunately, you have time before retirement to start making up any shortfall.
-For instance, you might consider increasing your retirement plan contributions, opening a health savings account (HSA) or purchasing long-term care insurance.
+Fortunately, you have time before retirement to plan and start making up any shortfall.
+For instance, you might consider increasing your retirement contributions, opening a health savings account (HSA), if you have access, or purchasing long-term care insurance.

-An advisor with Principal® can help you determine which options are right for you, so you can feel confident about heading into retirement prepared for whatever expenses may come your way.
+A financial professional with Principal® can help you determine which options may be right for you, so you can feel confident about heading into retirement more prepared for expenses that may come your way.